 The South Carolina Department on Aging (SCDOA) enhances the quality of life for seniors in South Carolina.

-The SCDOA works with 10 regional Area Agencies on Aging and a network of regional and local organizations to develop and manage services that help seniors remain independent in their homes and in their communities.
+The SCDOA works with 10 regional Area Agencies on Aging and a network of local organizations to develop and manage services that help seniors remain independent in their homes and in their communities.